cuzy-app/external-websites/docs/README.md

 If Humhub is embedded and the module `authclients-addon` is installed, this module can try to auto login with SSO (if user doesn't exists, the account is created automatically)

-I works only if, in the iframe `src`, the URL points on a space of Humhub, or any content in a space, or the user profile.

-If the iframe `src` attribute, you must add this param to the URL:
+In the iframe `src` attribute, you must add this param to the URL:
 ```
 autoLogin=1
 ```